Greg McDermott: 2021–22 season

 During the 2021–22 regular season, largely regarded as a rebuilding year after the departure of star point guard Marcus Zegarowski and three other starters from the 2020–2021 roster, as well as two assistant coaches, McDermott nevertheless guided the Bluejays to a 20–10 regular season record (12–7 in Big East play), good enough for 4th place.
 Creighton received an at-large bid to the NCAA tournament as the No. 9 seed in the Midwest Region.
 In the first round, the Bluejays defeated the San Diego State Aztecs 72–69 in overtime.
 In the second round, the Bluejays lost to the Kansas Jayhawks 79–72, to finish the season with a record of 23–12.
 On March 22, 2022, McDermott received a multi-year contract extension.
 The terms of the deal were not disclosed.

 2023–24 season

 On March 8, 2024, McDermott received another contract extension to keep him at Creighton through the 2027-2028 season; his previous contract was due to expire after the end of the 2025-2026 season.
 The new contract also makes McDermott one of the highest-paid coaches in the Big East.

 2024–25 season

 On November 13, 2024, McDermott passed Dana Altman for the most coaching wins in program history (328) when the Bluejays defeated the Houston Christian Huskies 78–43.

-After the 2024–25 season, Alan Huss was named the associate head coach back at Creighton where he previously served as an assistant head coach.
-Huss' position stipulates that he will become the next head coach at Creighton when Greg McDermott retires.
+After the 2024–25 season, Alan Huss was named the associate head coach at Creighton, where he had previously served as an assistant head coach from 2017 to 2023.
+Huss' contract stipulates that he will become the next head coach at Creighton when Greg McDermott retires.

+2025–26 season

+On March 23, 2026, McDermott announced he would retire after the team's final game in the 2026 College Basketball Crown tournament.